zrthstr/http_shrinkwrap/README.md

 # http_shrinkwrap - Minimizes curl HTTP commands
 ## In a nutshell
-http_shrinkwrap is a cli tool that removes all obsolete HTTP headers from a curl HTTP request.
+http_shrinkwrap is a command line tool that removes all obsolete HTTP headers from a curl HTTP request.
 * All headers that have no apparent effect on the response obtained from the webserver are removed.
 * Long Cookies and some other header values are also shortened.